Biomagnification: Processes

 Thus, bioconcentration and bioaccumulation occur within an organism, and biomagnification occurs across trophic (food chain) levels.

 Biodilution is also a process that occurs to all trophic levels in an aquatic environment; it is the opposite of biomagnification, thus when a pollutant gets smaller in concentration as it progresses up a food web.

 Many chemicals that bioaccumulate are highly soluble in fats (lipophilic) and insoluble in water (hydrophobic).

 For example, though mercury is only present in small amounts in seawater, it is absorbed by algae (generally as methylmercury).
 Methylmercury is one of the most harmful mercury molecules.
 It is efficiently absorbed, but only very slowly excreted by organisms.
 Bioaccumulation and bioconcentration result in buildup in the adipose tissue of successive trophic levels: zooplankton, small nekton, larger fish, etc. Anything which eats these fish also consumes the higher level of mercury the fish have accumulated.
 This process explains why predatory fish such as swordfish and sharks or birds like osprey and eagles have higher concentrations of mercury in their tissue than could be accounted for by direct exposure alone.
 For example, herring contains mercury at approximately 0.01 parts per million (ppm) and shark contains mercury at greater than 1 ppm.

 DDT is a pesticide known to biomagnify, which is one of the most significant reasons it was deemed harmful to the environment by the EPA and other organizations.
 DDT is one of the least soluble chemicals known and accumulates progressively in adipose tissue, and as the fat is consumed by predators, the amounts of DDT biomagnify.
-A well known example of the harmful effects of DDT biomagnification is the significant decline in North American populations of predatory birds such as bald eagles and peregrine falcons due to DDT caused eggshell thinning in the 1950s.
+A well known example of the harmful effects of DDT biomagnification is the significant decline in North American populations of predatory birds such as bald eagles and peregrine falcons due to DDT causing eggshell thinning in the 1950s.
 DDT is now a banned substance in many parts of the world.

+Quantification

+Biomagnification is quantified using two complementary parameters:

+Biomagnification factor

+The biomagnification factor (BMF) describes the ratio of the contaminant concentration in a predator to the concentration in its prey once a steady state is reached.
+The BMF is dimensionless and is used particularly when the direct uptake of contaminants from water is difficult (such as with highly lipophilic substances).
+A BMF > 1 indicates that the contaminant accumulates more strongly in the feeding organism than in its feed.
+BMFs are typically determined through laboratory studies with controlled feeding or through field observations and allow for the direct measurement of the transfer process between trophic levels.

+Trophic magnification factor

+The trophic magnification factor (TMF) offers a more comprehensive perspective by quantifying biomagnification across an entire food web.
+The TMF is calculated by plotting the logarithm of the contaminant concentration against the trophic level of various organism groups; the TMF then corresponds to the antilogarithm of the regression slope.
+A TMF > 1 indicates biomagnification, while a TMF < 1 indicates trophic dilution.
+The TMF is derived from field studies and thus allows for an examination of real food web structures and ecosystem dynamics.